-Several killed in Israeli attack on ambulance convoy: Gaza health ministry
+Israeli air strike on ambulance kills 15, injures 60, Gaza officials say

 More than 9,200 people have been killed and 23,500 others wounded in Gaza since Israel launched a bombardment of the territory on October 7, according to Palestinian authorities.

-The Israeli assault on Gaza came after Hamas fighters killed at least 1,400 people in an attack on southern Israel, according to Israeli officials.
+The Israeli assault on Gaza came after Hamas fighters killed at least 1,400 people, mostly civilians, in an attack on southern Israel, according to Israeli officials.